Eine Person verrührt weiße Soße in einem Fissler-Edelstahltopf auf einer dunklen Fläche, während Mehl in einer Schüssel daneben liegt.

 Saute pans

-The sauteuse was specially developed for sautéing: this type of preparation is a special form of quick frying in which the ingredients are briefly tossed in hot fat.
-In classic sautéing, thinly sliced or chopped food is seared at a high temperature of around 160–240 °C in an open pan.
+The Sauté Pan was specially developed for sautéing: this method of preparation is a special form of quick frying, in which the ingredients are briefly tossed in hot fat.
+In classic sautéing, thinly sliced or chopped food is seared in an open Frying Pan at a high temperature of around 160–240 °C.

-For optimal results when sautéing, Fissler sauteuses, unlike conventional pans, have a slightly raised rim.
+For optimal results when sautéing, Fissler Sauté Pans, unlike conventional Frying Pans, have a slightly raised rim.
 Made from heat-resistant stainless steel, they can withstand even high temperatures.

 Filters